Last Updated: 09/21/2022

 The electrical systems and issues on our previous boat, a 1980's CSY monohull, were quite different than those on our 2004 St. Francis Catamaran.
 For all the great stuff I did over the years on the CSY electrical system, go to this link: CSY Electrical Systems.

 Our installation is optimized for a catamaran cruising full time overseas.
 We have little tolerance for jury rigs, marginally safe practices and unnecessarily high cost equipment.
 We believe that if installing lithium on a boat, it is necessary to develop the skills to make repairs ourselves with adequate spares and proper tools.
-Below find our thoughts on how to complete a DIY installation after significant research, money expended and living with the new technology for about 6 months.

 Had we not had the time to study the technology, place the orders, and make the necessary electrical system changes, we would not have taken this on.
 It is not a project for those not willing to spend time learning how to do the installation properly.

 Basics: LiFePO4 (LFP) batteries suitable for cruising boats consist of an appropriate number of individual prismatic 3.2 volt cells that operate safely within a narrow voltage range.
 Straying beyond this range can cause permanent cell damage.

 For a Best Practices LFP battery system, a boat�s electrical system should have separate charging and load busses wired to a single house bank through appropriate shunts and fuses.
 Each of the charging sources (solar, alternator, shore, etc.) should have a relay that allows a battery management system (BMS), monitoring individual cells, to shut it down, not just disconnect it from the battery.
 This should happen automatically if there is a problem beyond what the charging device does with its own onboard charge termination.